 Another factor identified by Jaksztat and Lörz is the increasing importance of student assistant activities for taking up a doctorate.
 Students from academic families are more likely to take up student assistant positions than non-academic students.
 Working as a student assistant offers easier access to potential doctoral supervisors.
 Also they are often asked after completing their Master's degree whether they would like to continue with a doctorate at the chair.
 For this reason, the University of Cologne has also launched a programme to promote student assistantships for first-generation studentsExternal link.

-We also recommend the German book "Vom Arbeiterkind zur Professur".
+We also recommend the German book "Vom Arbeiterkind zur ProfessurExternal link".
 It portrays the personal careers of some current professors.
-You can order the book hereExternal link.